realA10001986/Dash-Gauges/DIY/README.md

 - SCL/SDA: The i2c signal from he Control Board.

 A connection diagram is [here](/DIY/electronics/connection%20diagram.png).
-Please note that when using a Control Board version 1.3, the IO connectors are at different locations, but still carry their "IOxx" name in all cases on the PCB.
+Please note that when using a TCD Control Board version 1.3, the IO connectors are at different locations, but still carry their "IOxx" name in all cases on the PCB.
 IO13 is on the "Fake PWR" connector, IO14 and IO27 are on the "Time Travel" connector.

 ### Gauges

-The gauges are connected through an Adafruit MCP4728 breakout board, which is an i2c-driven quad-DAC and mounted on the switch board.
+The gauges are connected through an MCP4728 DAC.
 This DAC allows arbitrary voltages up to 5V, but the gauges used here use much lower voltages.
 If you use different gauges, you need to add your configuration to the firmware.
 More on this below.

 *Important*: When using the MCP4728 in your project, do not connect the actual gauges until you selected the right hardware type in the Config Portal and have powered-down and powered-up the device once afterwards.
 This power-cycle is needed to reset the MCP4728's EEPROM to the correct settings and to avoid a power output too high at boot.

 #### "Primary", "Percent Power"

 For the smaller gauges I used two H&P 631-14672 (built by Phaostron), which are (were?) oddly available in volumes on ebay.
 The pointers on these are red, but an Edding permanent marker was quickly able to change them to black.
 These gauges have a scale from 0 to 0.5V, but can't cope with 0.5V, they need a resistor in series.
-I found 8k2 + 470R to be the best value (R1+R2, R3+R4 on the Switch Board).
+I found 8k2 + 470R to be the best value (R1+R2, R3+R4).

 Those two gauges are driven by channels A and B of the MCP4728.
 They show nearly identical readings at 10% and at 90%, in the middle they differ a bit, despite the voltage being identical.
 But since the idea here is not to actually measure voltage, that is still ok, the "full" percentage is configurable after all.

 The movie-accurate dials of those gauges are available in the [DIY/faces-labels](/DIY/faces-labels) folder in this repository.

 For the backlight, I drilled a hole in the rear of the metal enclosure, center bottom, and put a 5mm yellow LED (590nm) on the Switch Board (LED1, LED2, with suitable resistors (R7/R8; depending on LED, probably around 150R).
 Most replicas use white LEDs, but I think on the A-Car as shown in the Petersen Museum, there are yellow ones used, and I found white ones too bright.
-The LEDs are mounted on the Switch Board so that they stick out 12mm from PCB to the LED's top.
+The LEDs are mounted on the board so that they stick out 12mm from PCB to the LED's top.

 #### "Roentgens"